It was my first time doing a visa extension in Chiang Mai, so I can extend my 60-day tourist visa for another 30 days.

 A) Take a TM7 form in the bin that’s at the entrance of the immigration office.

 You don’t need to fill it out right now.

 B) Get your passport photocopies (9 baht) and visa picture (100 baht) across the street.

-Right across is this white building is – it’s actually a spa and massage place.
+Right across the immigration office is a white building – it’s actually a spa and massage place.
 Follow the ‘photocopy’ signs.
 Attached on the right side of the same building is Tian Visa Services.

 Your photocopies will come out black and white, which is fine.
 Each copy is 3 baht x 3 pages = 9 baht.
-Remember to sign or initial these copies!
+Remember to sign or initial each page!

 They use their mobile phone to take your visa photo.
 You can smile “only a little bit.”
 You’ll see the picture after they take it.
 If you don’t like it, ask for a retake.
 I did!

 Wait 5-10 minutes for them to print and cut to size for you.
 You’ll get 6 photos for 100 baht, but you only need 1.
-Keep the rest for your next visa extension.
+Keep the rest for your next visa extension in Chiang Mai.